How To Wash Down Jackets With 7 Awesome Steps

 Check For Anything Left In The Jacket

-There’s a chance you accidentally left your money or small things inside your pockets.
+You may have accidentally left your money or small things inside your pockets.
 You might want to check that as well.

 Close All The Zipper Pockets